codepraycode/todo_app_on_blockchain/README.md

 And that's it.

 ## Project Status
-Project is a tutorial project and completed.
+This project is a tutorial project and completed.

 ## Acknowledgements
-Credit goes to .
 - This project was based on [this tutorial channel](https://www.youtube.com/channel/UCY0xL8V6NzzFcwzHCgB8orQ).
 - Many thanks to [Dapps university](https://github.com/dappuniversity).